bbauska/TUMx-DWAPNx/README.md

 file linked that will host the code for data retrieval and visualization.

-But let\'s take a closer look at the content itself.
+But let&apos;s take a closer look at the content itself.

 There are three parts here.